How does the TCJA affect your tax strategies?

 In addition to income tax, you must pay Social Security and Medicare taxes on earned income, such as salary and bonuses.
-The 12.4% Social Security tax applies to earned income up to the Social Security wage base of $132,900 for 2019, up from $128,400 for 2018.
+The 12.4% Social Security tax applies to earned income up to the Social Security wage base of $132,900 for 2019, up from $128,400 for 2018).
 All earned income is subject to the 2.9% Medicare tax.
 Both taxes are split equally between the employee and the employer.

 If you’re self-employed, your employment tax liability typically doubles, because you also must pay the employer portion of these taxes.
 The employer portion of self-employment taxes paid (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.

 As a self-employed taxpayer, you may benefit from other above-the-line deductions as well.
 You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
 You also can deduct contributions to a retirement plan and, if you’re eligible, an HSA foryourself.
 And you might be able to deduct home office expenses.
 Above-the-line deductions are particularly valuable because they reduce your AGI and, depending on the specific deduction, your modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.

 Another employment tax that higher-income taxpayers must be aware of is the additional 0.9% Medicare tax.
 It applies to FICA wages and self-employment income exceeding $200,000 per year ($250,000 for married filing jointly and $125,000 for married filing separately).